 The first residence to occupy the western lot at the southern foot of Meeting Street was built in the late 18th century by Sen. Ralph Izard (1741-1804).
-For its design, Izard engaged James Hoban, generally believed to be the architect of America's first White House, which was burned in the War of 1812.
-Unfortunately, Izard's house here burned as well a few years later..
+For its design, Izard engaged James Hoban, generally believed to be the architect of America's first White House which was burned in the War of 1812.
+Unfortunately, Izard's house here burned as well a few years later.

 Its primary entrance on Meeting Street features a pair of striking double doors.
 Though the door frames are original, the glazed glass panels and cast-iron lanterns on either side are later additions.
 These doors open to an entrance hall on the property's northern wall, notable for its massive proportions.
 A wide, sweeping staircase rises 22 steps to the second floor.
 The balustrade curves at its base to form a bold S-scrolled newel.
-Both the staircase and floor are of original heart pine, found in abundance in the Lowcountry.
+Both the staircase and floor are original heart pine, found in abundance in the Lowcountry.

 The mansion was then purchased for $35,000 in 1945 by Minnie S. Carr, who also owned the property at 2 Meeting Street.
 Mrs. Carr converted the house into apartments while very carefully preserving and protecting its ornamentation and architectural elements.

-During the Hawks' residency, the house's basement served for several years as the home of “Miss Mason’s School,” an elementary day school that later became Mason Preparatory School, which still exists today.
+The house's basement served for several years as the home of “Miss Mason’s School,” an elementary day school that later became Mason Preparatory School, which still exists today.